BayLab/MarineGenomics2022/docs/06_Week6.structure.md

 # Population Structure via conStruct

-For this week we will be exploring another way to document population genetic structure (the first way we covered was PCA in Week 8) via a "Structure" plot implemented in the R package conStruct.
+For this week we will be exploring one way to document population genetic structure (An alternate way is PCA) via a "Structure" plot implemented in the R package conStruct.

 conStruct itself has a nice series of tutorials with example data that you can find [here](https://cran.r-project.org/web/packages/conStruct/vignettes/format-data.html)

 We'll be using data from the [Xuereb et al. paper on P. californicus](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.14589).
 This data consists of a vcf file that is in structure format and contains SNP data (3699 SNPs) from 717 individuals (this is the same data we used for our PCA plot in week 9 for pcadapt, and for week 11 for GEA).

-The lecture for this week can be found [here](https://github.com/BayLab/MarineGenomics/blob/4f22a87ad800f98a6e138a166b8e94d016310914/ppt/Week9.pdf) and describes the basics of a structure plot.

 ## Download the data